 The environmental management standards have been approved by Imperial’s Exco members.

 They cover five key environmental sustainability management focus areas: waste management, energy management, water and wastewater management, greenhouse gas management and the prevention of soil and groundwater contamination.

 “They should be read in conjunction with our Environmental Management Framework and Policy, published in 2015,” he notes.

 Venter says that although the environmental management standards are not prescriptive to the extent that the current decentralised operating model cannot effectively implement them, they nevertheless promote a common approach to sustainable development.

-“In other words, they provide for legal compliance, best practice not exceeding excessive cost, and continuous improvement in environmental management and sustainability reporting.”
+“In other words, they provide for legal compliance, the best practice not exceeding excessive cost, and continuous improvement in environmental management and sustainability reporting.”

 He says that it is now the responsibility of each operating company to develop custom standard operating procedures (SOPs) to implement the standards at the site or operating company level.